TRIQS/triqs_0.x/doc/developer_manual/mctools/overview.rst

   T = \frac{e^{\beta h -\sigma }}{e^{\beta h \sigma}} = e^{ - 2 \beta h \sigma }

 With this ratio, the Monte Carlo loop decides wether this proposed move should be rejected, or accepted.
-In the move is accepted, the Monte Carlo calls the ``Accept`` method of the move.
-Note that this method returns 1.
-This is almost always what you want to put there (see full reference below).
-Otherwise it calls the ``Reject`` method.
+If the move is accepted, the Monte Carlo calls the ``Accept`` method of the move, otherwise it calls the ``Reject`` method.
+The ``Accept`` method should always return 1.0 unless you want to correct the sign only when moves are accepted for performance reasons (this rather special case is described in the :ref:`full reference <montecarloref>`).
+Note that the return type of ``Try`` and ``Accept`` has to be the same as the template of the Monte Carlo class.
 In our example, nothing has to be done if the move is rejected.
 If it is accepted, the spin should be flipped.

 The measure concept
 *******************